gap-packages/gap-packages.github.io/index.md

 layout: default
 title: "Package listing"
 ---

-## Links to package repositories
+# A list of GAP packages

 If you are aware of any GAP package repositories not listed below, please let us know so that we can add them.

-### GAP packages hosted in the gap-packages organization on GitHub
+## GAP packages hosted in the gap-packages organization on GitHub

 <ul>
 {% for repository in site.github.public_repositories %}